fbpx Taking the Digital SAT? ENROLL in INSIGHT'S April Break Digital SAT BOOT CAMP!

 See Zach's Blog Posts

-Hello!
+Hi!
 My name is Zach Pava and I am a Senior College Admissions Counselor with Insight Education.
-The oldest of three brothers, I grew up in Newton Massachusetts, a suburb […]
+I run our East Coast office, which is located in Newton, Massachusetts, a […]

-Hello!
+Hi!
 My name is Zach Pava and I am a Senior College Admissions Counselor with Insight Education.
-The oldest of three brothers, I grew up in Newton Massachusetts, a suburb of Boston, and graduated from Trinity College in Hartford with a B.S. in Psychology.
-It has been a wonderful experience to work with an extraordinary team of professionals at Insight, who provide a comprehensive, but personalized approach to college admissions counseling.
+I run our East Coast office, which is located in Newton, Massachusetts, a suburb of Boston.
+I studied at Trinity College in Hartford, Connecticut and graduated with a degree in Psychology.
+It is wonderful to work with the extraordinary team of professionals at Insight Education, who provide a comprehensive, but personalized approach to college admissions counseling.

-When not conducting mock interviews, helping with course selection, or brainstorming college essays, I can be found cheering on the Celtics at the Garden, relaxing on the beaches of Maine, and exploring playgrounds with my kids, who always keep me on my toes.
+When not conducting mock interviews, supporting families with course selection, and helping students to find part-time jobs, I can be found cheering on the Red Sox at Fenway, relaxing on the beaches of Maine with my family, and watching new movies with my son and daughter, who always keep me busy and surprise me consistently with their humor and insight.

 Read more…